cheerfulstoic/credo_unnecessary_reduce/README.md

 Then you should add `{CredoUnneccesaryReduce.Check, []},` to your `.credo.exs` file under the `enabled` section.

-## Complex cases
+## Combination cases

 Sometimes an `Enum.reduce` call will be doing more than one thing at a time.
-For example, this code could be replaced by an `Enum.filter` piped into an `Enum.map`:
+For example it's very common to have a `reduce` can be replaced by an `Enum.filter` piped into an `Enum.map`:

 ```elixir
 Enum.reduce(numbers, [], fn item, acc ->